 Gift of the children of Mrs. Angela Labatut Puig

-This painting depicts Charlotte Peyraud playing backgammon.
-The painting is paired with a portrait of Peyraud's husband, Charles Laveau Trudeau.
-These two works were most likely one painting that was later cut in half.
+This painting was most likely part of one image that was later cut in half.
+The other half depicts Trudeau's wife, Charlotte Peyraud, which is also in Newcomb Art Museum's collection.
 Painted by José Francisco Xavier de Salazar y Mendoza in the late 18th century, the work is an example of some of the earliest portrait paintings in New Orleans.

 Click an image to view a larger version